Last updated: January 14, 2022

 - Sending you information about Adobe products and services, special offers and similar information, and sharing your information with third parties for their own marketing purposes;

-- Placing cookies and using similar technologies on our websites, on our apps and in email communications, in accordance with our Cookies Policy [https://www.adobe.com/privacy/cookies.html] and the information provided to you when those technologies are used;
+- Placing cookies and using similar technologies in our Services and Software and in email communications, in accordance with our Cookies Policy [https://www.adobe.com/privacy/cookies.html] and the information provided to you when those technologies are used;

-- Accessing information stored on your device relating to your use of, and engagement with, websites and apps (e.g., Adobe Connect meetings) and crash reports;
+- Accessing information stored on your device relating to your use of, and engagement with, Services and Software (e.g., Adobe Connect meetings) and crash reports;

-- Accessing information stored on your device which you allow us to receive through device-based settings (e.g., photos, location and camera) in order to provide certain functionality within our apps and websites; and
+- Accessing information stored on your device which you allow us to receive through device-based settings (e.g., photos, location and camera) in order to provide certain functionality within our Services and Software; and

-- Analyzing your content using techniques such as machine learning in order to improve our services and the user experience.
+- Analyzing your content (including metadata about your content) using techniques such as machine learning in order to improve our services and the user experience; and

 On other occasions where we ask you for consent, we will use the information for the purposes which we explain at that time.
 Where we rely on consent to process information, you can withdraw your consent to such activities at any time.